Truro from the air

 Truro, in Cornish, Truru, is Cornwall's administrative centre, the site of its cathedral and a thriving shopping centre.
+It lies at the head of the Truro River which flows into the Fal River on Cornwall's south coast.

 The name is thought variously to mean three streets, three rivers, castle on the river or people of the river crossing.